stoically/radical/README.md

 ## Security

 Riot Web [requires the use of `unsafe-eval`](https://github.com/vector-im/riot-web/issues/3632), so until that changes it's required for the
-WebExtension as well, but since the WebExtension doesn't require any [permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) it can generally be considered secure.
+WebExtension as well, but since the WebExtension doesn't require any [host permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#Host_permissions) it can generally be considered secure.
 The Riot WebExtension runs as [options page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/options_ui).

 ### Verify sources

 This doesn't work yet since riot-webext depends on a [riot-web fork](https://github.com/stoically/riot-web).
-It'd be possible if the project gets upstreamed.
+It'll be possible if the project gets upstreamed.

 <details>
 <summary>Instructions</summary>